 Was it because I needed to feel attractive, and growing old brings about feelings of not being attractive?
 Why was I unable to take this step in my journey?
 I never had fear about being different, throughout my whole life.
 In fact, I sort of liked being a rebel.
 Why was going gray so difficult for me?

 What is 'aging gracefully' all about?
 I always hated that expression.
 What does it mean anyway?
 Is it about quiet submission to accept our fate?
 That certainly didn’t fit me.
 I had no idea how to age gracefully, and I don’t think I know now.

 I think going gray represents a lot more that just aging gracefully.
 When I really ‘get down to the root of it all,’ going gray represents self-confidence of the highest degree.
 It shows to the world that being beautiful is and MUST be defined by me and only me.

 All-in-all I really have not been honest with myself.
 I really have been clinging to the old, sexist, youth-worship, I-will-lose-my-husband-and-my-attractiveness model that society has brainwashed me to believe!
 Halellujah that is now changing!

 I have been reading how going gray can be traumatic.
 There is no way to do it except by letting the gray hair grow out.
-Some ladies blend in highlights or die their hair gray to ease the transition to go gray.
-I have decided to go cold turkey, and let the ugly warm brown tones grow out without tampering with the color.
-We’ll see how that works out for me.
-Most likely, I will get a pixie hairstyle to rid myself of the gray after it is about 2 inches long.
+Some ladies blend in highlights or dye their hair gray to ease the transition to going gray.
+I just decided to go cold turkey, and let the ugly warm brown tones grow out without tampering with the color.

 Many years later, I am not yet totally gray in my 60's.
 I still wear long hair as you can see by my profile photo on "contact me."
 I never went out and cut it to a Pixie style to rid myself of the color all at once, as I thought I would.
 I did, however, keep my hair much shorter until all the gray was the same length.